Language Switcher

 Switch Language

-The Frank Misselwitz Memorial Award for Excellence in Thrombosis Research is a one-time distinction established to honor the scientific legacy of Dr. Frank Misselwitz, who passed away in summer 2025.
-The award recognizes two early- career researchers whose work reflects the translational ambition and curiosity that shaped Dr. Misselwitz’s career.
-Dr. Sarah Beck is recognized for her research on the molecular mechanisms of platelet activation and their role in hemostasis, thrombosis, and thrombo-inflammation.
-PD Dr. med.
-Gerrit M. Grosse, PhD is honored for advancing biomarker research, clinical research, and real-world evidence in thromboembolism and immunothrombosis.
-Together, their achievements underline the depth and momentum of current fundamental and clinical thrombosis research and its relevance to improving patient outcomes.
+The Frank Misselwitz Memorial Award for Excellence in Thrombosis Research is a unique award presented to honor the scientific legacy of Dr. Frank Misselwitz, who passed away in the summer of 2025.
+The prize recognizes two early-career researchers whose work reflects the translational approach and curiosity that characterized Dr. Misselwitz's career.
+Dr. Sarah Beck is honored for her research on the molecular mechanisms of platelet activation and their role in hemostasis, thrombosis, and thrombo-inflammation.

 Dr. Sarah Beck